 Welcome to Y6 - Badger!

-The Y6 class teacher is Ms Janet Sharp and we are extremely lucky to be supported in our learning by Mrs Colleen McGrath, Mrs Dianna Kabbani-Hamdan and Ms Jacqueline Warner.
+The Y6 class teacher is Ms Janet Sharp and we are extremely lucky to be supported in our learning by Mrs Colleen McGrath, Ms Ayano Yokoyama and Ms Jacqueline Warner.

 This year the class are working diligently on the final year of their primary education and on preparing themselves for secondary school.
 In spite of the pressures of SATs preparation and taking external entrance examinations, we aim to offer a broad, balanced and creative curriculum to ensure that the children move into the wider world as fully-rounded, responsible citizens.
 All the staff is united in trying to ensure that the children are successfully fulfilling their potential and growing in self-confidence.
 Year 6 have many positions of responsibility around the school, from House Captains, to Digital Leaders, to Worship Support and corridor monitors.

 We see communication between home and school as being essential to the children’s learning.
-While this site helps, please feel assured that you can communicate with us at any time and that you are always welcome to visit the school to discuss your child’s learning and wellbeing.
+While this site helps, please feel assured that you can communicate with us at any time; the best way to do this at the moment is via email to the school office.

 Our Topic Web will be updated each term to show the learning sequence and enrichment activities for that period.
-We love our trips and workshops in Year 6!
+We love our trips and workshops in Year 6, although most of them are online in Autumn 2020!
+Please also see the Welcome letter on this page.

 Here is a quick overview of our some of our subjects for Autumn term: